DE | EN

 Processing with grinders

 Grinders are often used to grind injection molding materials containing fiberglass.
 The problem with this method is that it produces fiberglass particles that are released into the air people breathe.
+This poses an enormous health and safety problem.
+To prevent this health risk, extraction systems need to be purchased.
 This, of course, means an additional cost for the processor.

 Another disadvantage is that grinding often causes problems in the downstream process:

 Variations in bulk density and pourability